takoikatakotako/en.swiswiswift.com/content/post/2017-11-13/index.md

 +++
-title = "UIScrollViewで画像をピンチで拡大したり縮小する"
-url = "2017-11-13"
-date = "2017-11-13"
-description = "UIScrollViewで画像をピンチで拡大したり縮小する"
-tags = [
+title = "Pinch to zoom in and out on an image with UIScrollView" url = "2017-11-13" date = "2017-11-13" description = "Pinch to zoom in and out on an image with UIScrollView" tags = [
     "iOS",
 ]